 1. May Cause Phytophotodermatitis

 Fennel seeds contain phototoxic compounds called psoralens.
 When the skin comes in contact with these compounds, and this is followed by exposure to sunlight, it results in the formation of blister-like patches and inflammation on your skin.
 This condition is called phytophotodermatitis (1).
-Other symptoms of phytophotodermatitis include pain and redness, and, in some extreme cases, chills, fever, and headache.
+Other symptoms of phytophotodermatitis include pain and redness, and, in some extreme cases, chills, fever, dizziness, and headache.

 2. May Interact With Drugs